Creating the Dynamic Classroom

 He concentrated on professional development for his educators and staff, and the hard work has paid off.
 “When all is said and done,” Matt says, “in the past two years we’ve gone from no wireless in any building and no student devices to fully wireless and 3,000 Chromebooks in student’s hands.”

 Dr. Matthew X. Joseph is the Director of Digital Learning and Innovation in Milford Public Schools (MA).
 Previously, he served as an elementary school principal for 11 years, which givens Matt incredible insights on how IT can best support teaching and learning, for which is recognized nationally.

 Matt holds licenses in education, administration, and MA superintendent.
-His master's degree is in special education and his Ed.D. in Educational Leadership from Boston College.
-Matt is an accomplished writer in the EdTech space with articles featured in Tech and Learning Leader, eSchool News, and EdTech K-12 and he regularly presents at MassCUE, ISTE, and many other regional and national events.
+His master’s degree is in special education and his Ed.D. in Educational Leadership from Boston College.
+Matt is an accomplished writer in the EdTech space with articles with articles in Tech and Learning Leader, eSchool News, and EdTech K-12 and he regularly presents at MassCUE, ISTE, and many other regional and national events.